-This deliverable reflects the efforts since the start of the activities of WP3: ECHO Governance Model in May 2019 with the focus to define the scope for the GM model and prepare the ground for its detailed design in D3.3: Governance model description and transition planning in D3.4: Governance model implementation plan.
+This deliverable reflects the efforts since the start of the activities of WP3 'ECHO Governance Model' in May 2019 with the focus to define the scope for the GM model and prepare the ground for its detailed design in D3.3: Governance model description and transition planning in D3.4: Governance model implementation plan.

-One of the additional goals of these activities was to build awareness among all the partners and WPs about the role of GM model of ECHO community as a CNO and to engage them directly through the development of goals, criteria, alternatives and their assessment, as well as to engage other pilot projects and key external partners as ECSO.
+One of the additional goals of these activities was to build awareness among all the partners and WPs about the role of GM model of ECHO community as a Collaborative Networked Organisation (CNO) and to engage them directly through the development of goals, criteria, alternatives and their assessment, as well as to engage other pilot projects and key external partners as ECSO.

 The main conclusion from the work that was performed for about a year is that there is a high level of consensus on the GM model to be used for ECHO CNO.
-Based on assessment of the 4 (four) alternatives (based on analysis of 12 prototypes, selected from more than 90 analysed in D3.1 CNOs) the decision is to design, in D3.3, an "umbrella" GM model for the ECHO CNO.
+Based on the assessment of the 4 (four) alternatives (based on analysis of 12 prototypes, selected from more than 90 analysed in D3.1 Governance needs and objectives CNOs), the decision is to design, in D3.3, an "umbrella" GM model for the ECHO CNO.

 Key processes, organisational structures and RACI matrix, as well as key change initiatives, are identified to be designed in D3.3: Governance model description.
 The Initial Operating Capability (IOC) is planned to be achieved by the end of 2021 and Full Operating Capability (FOC) by the end of 2022.
-In addition, key Internal Audit missions are defined to measure the maturity of the processes and structures for IOC and FOC to be used under T3.4: Governance Operation and T3.5: New partner engagements for the development of D3.5: ECHO Operations status report.
+In addition, key Internal Audit missions are defined to measure the maturity of the processes and structures for IOC and FOC to be used under T3.4 'Governance Operations' and T3.5 'New partner engagements' for the development of D3.5: ECHO Operations status report towards the project end in January 2023.
+At that time, the ECHO Consortium will also publish the updated description of previously considered governance alternatives (D3.11 Update 2 - Governance alternatives).